 Contacts

-Contacts are reusable people records (customers and business contacts) that you can use across appointments, inspections, contracts, and invoices.
-Managing contacts keeps customer info consistent and helps you send the right notifications to the right people.
+Contacts are reusable people records, including customers and business contacts, that you can use across appointments, inspections, contracts, and invoices.
+Managing contacts keeps customer information consistent and helps you send the right notifications to the right people.

 Customer vs business contacts